2012 Roger Federer tennis season: Australian Open

 Federer next traveled to Melbourne for the first Grand Slam of the season, the Australian Open.
 The Swiss advanced through the first four rounds without the loss of a set, starting his campaign by defeating qualifier Alexander Kudryavtsev, receiving a walkover into the third round when Andreas Beck withdrew with a lower back injury prior to their second round match, and beating Ivo Karlović to improve to a 10–1 head-to-head record against the Croat.
 Federer then faced Australian teenager Bernard Tomic and downed him in less than two hours to extend his record streak of Grand Slam quarterfinals consecutive appearances to 31.
 In the quarterfinals, Federer faced world no. 11 Juan Martín del Potro in his 1000th career match.
 It was their first meeting in a major tournament since Del Potro defeated Federer in five sets in the 2009 US Open men's final.
 As the tight match slowly progressed, Federer took control and flew by del Potro in straight sets.
 With his win, Federer becomes the first player at age 30 and over to reach the Australian Open semifinals since Andre Agassi, and extends his match winning streak (started in September 2011) to 24 consecutive victories.
 Federer played world no. 2 and archrival Rafael Nadal in the semifinals.
-He opened up the match by winning the first set, but ultimately lost momentum and dropped the next three sets after a failed attempt to get back in the match by taking the third set, committing 63 unforced errors.
+He opened up the match by winning the first set, but ultimately lost momentum and dropped the next three sets after a failed attempt to get back in the match by taking the third set.
 Federer's loss to Nadal saw his winning streak of 24 consecutive matches end and his record against Nadal slip to 9–18.